 For more information on health policies go to the Australian Health Management Overseas Student Health Cover website.

 Students and their dependents applying for student visas for the first time will not automatically be granted permission to work in Australia.
 Students and their dependents will only be able to apply for a visa with work rights after they arrive in Australia and the student has commenced their course of study and there are no guarantees that a visa with work rights will be granted.
 You therefore need to be sure that you have sufficient funds to support yourself and any family members for your entire stay in Australia.

 Where work rights are granted, students are limited to 20 hours work per week while their Australian education provider is in session but they may work full time during holiday breaks.
 Work rights are intended to be only a supplement to a student’s support rather than their sole source of support.Job advertisements can be found at Seek and My Career.
 Another option is to directly approach employers, for example, work in cafes and retail shops are often advertised in the store window display.

-Further details about work issues can be found at the official Australian Government website for advice on study in Australia, http://www.studyinaustralia.gov.au.
+Further details about work issues can be found at the Study in Australia wesbite.